-Enter the GTX 1660 Super – this is a lower mid-range GPU that was released at the end of October 2019, and it is an updated and improved version of the original GTX 1660 that launched only seven months earlier in March that same year.
+Enter the GTX 1660 Super — this is a lower mid-range GPU that was released in October 2019, and it is an updated and improved version of the original GTX 1660 that launched only seven months earlier.

 The “Super” in its name is justified, as it outperforms its predecessor by a significant margin and even keeps up with the more expensive GTX 1660 Ti.

 That said, the GTX 1660 Super is a great value GPU, but there are quite a few versions of it floating around, so which should you pick?

 Finding the best one would mean spending a fair amount of time cross-comparing benchmarks and user reviews, but worry not — we have done the legwork for you.

 Read on for our narrowed-down selection of the best GTX 1660 Supermodels available in 2021!

 Table of ContentsShow

 PNY GeForce GTX 1660 Super